-American bookstore ninja/Darcy fangirl runs into Mr. Darcy in modern times on his own turf.
+American bookstore ninja/Darcy fangirl runs into Mr. Darcy in modern times on his turf.
 Hi-jinks ensue.
-It’s amazing the impact Jane Austen has had on literature, how many times her storylines have been retold and redone even today.
-I’m not a hopelessly obsessive fangirl, but I do recognize her significance to literature and women’s studies.
+It’s incredible the impact Jane Austen has had on literature and how many times writers have retold and redone her storylines over the years.
+I’m not a hopelessly obsessive fangirl, but I recognize her significance to literature and women’s studies.
 You’d be a fool not to acknowledge at least that.

-There’s even a subplot where she hallucinates meeting Mr. Darcy several times throughout the course of the book!
+There’s even a subplot where she hallucinates meeting Mr. Darcy several times throughout the book!
 Let’s think about the implications of that subplot.
-We ALL want a Mr. Darcy for ourselves, but in actuality, he would never fit in with the modern world.
+We ALL want a Mr. Darcy for ourselves, but he would never fit in with the modern world in actuality.
 In his day, women were only wives and mothers, nothing more.

-Women were either servants or made to be married off.
+Women were either made a servant or made to be married off.
 Very rarely were they able to be anything more?
-I’d much rather read about life in Regency England than to live in it.
-Although Emily makes the observation along the lines of you can’t miss what you’ve never had.
+I’d much instead read about life in Regency England than live in it.
+Although Emily observes the lines of you can’t miss what you’ve never had.

 Are you ready to consume a creative writing podcast in 10 minutes or less?